stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 Developers who wish to interact with a fungible token contract should first be provided, or keep track of, various different fungible token implementations.
 When validating a fungible token contract, they should fetch the interface and/or source code for that contract.
 If the contract implements the trait, then the wallet can use this standard's contract interface for making transfers and getting balances.

-Downstream consumers of contracts that implement this trait should be aware that the `name` and `symbol` function are not guaranteed to be globally unique.
-Because of this, consumers should be advised that `name` and `token` are only hints to provide a more human-readable experience.
+Downstream consumers of contracts that implement this trait should be aware that the `get-name` and `get-symbol` function are not guaranteed to be globally unique.
+Because of this, consumers should be advised that `get-name` and `get-token` are only hints to provide a more human-readable experience.
 Care should always be taken to verify that a contract's identifier matches that of the token a client is intending to interact with.

 All of the functions in this trait return the `response` type, which is a requirement of trait definitions in Clarity.
 However, some of these functions should be "fail-proof", in the sense that they should never return an error.
 These "fail-proof" functions are those that have been recommended as read-only.
 If a contract that implements this trait returns an error for these functions, it may be an indication of a faulty contract, and consumers of those contracts should proceed with caution.

+## Use of native asset functions

+Although it is not possible to mandate in a Clarity trait, contract implementers should always use the built-in native assets that are provided as Clarity primitives.
+This allows clients to use Post Conditions (explained below), and takes advantages of other benefits, like native support for these asset balances and transfers through `stacks-blockchain-api`.
+The reference implementations included in this SIP use the native asset primitives, and provide a good boilerplate for their usage.

+The native asset primitives include:

+- `define-fungible-token`
+- `ft-burn?`
+- `ft-get-balance`
+- `ft-get-supply`
+- `ft-mint?`
+- `ft-transfer?`

 ## Use of post conditions